Optimal Uncertainty Quantification under General Moment Constraints on Input Subdomains: Numerical Examples

-The volumetric response of the target plate is modeled using the Mie-Grüneisen equation of state~\cite{gruneisen1912theorie}.
+where $(A,B,n,C,m)$ are the JC plasticity parameters, $v_0$ is the impact velocity, $E$ is the Young's modulus of the target plate, and $(c_0,\gamma_0,s_1)$ are the Mie-Gr\"uneisen EoS parameters.
+These inputs are assumed to be mutually independent and uniformly distributed within prescribed bounds.
+The reference values and bounds are summarized in Table~\ref{tab:AZ31B_10d_bounds}.
+Each uncertain input is assigned a bounded interval defined by $\pm 10\%$ of its reference value.

 The Taylor-Quinney factor is employed to quantify the fraction of plastic work converted into heat during plastic deformation~\cite{taylor1934latent}.
 Due to the substantial disparity in stiffness between AZ31B magnesium and steel, the projectile is assumed to behave as a rigid body.
 All remaining fixed material parameters for the target plate and the projectile are summarized in Tables~\ref{tab:target_mat} and~\ref{tab:project_mat}, respectively.